Vidyapati: Bidāpat Nāch

-A form of folk dance-drama street theater, Bidāpat Nāch, where "bidāpat" is derived from "Vidyapati", is performed in Purnia district in north Bihar.
+A form of folk dance-drama street theatre, Bidāpat Nāch, where "bidāpat" is derived from "Vidyapati", is performed in Purnia district in north Bihar.
 While several groups performed in multiple villages in that area in the 20th century, there was just one group left in one village by 2012.

 In mythology

 Vidyapati's life has been mythologised in different ways.
 Many of his admirers ascribe miracles to him and detail his interaction with the gods.
 Among these stories is one which details that Shiva came down to earth to speak with Vidyapati after being impressed with his piety.
 This incarnation of Lord Shiva is known as Ugna.
 Ugna served as the servant of the poet Vidyapati.

-Another story tells of story involving him and the Goddess Ganga.
+Another story exists involving him and the Goddess Ganga.
 When his death was imminent, he decided to go to the river Ganga, but was too tired to continue just a few miles away.
 He resolves that if his piety was pure, the river would come to him.
 And so it happens.
 The goddess obliges and the river rises to let him take a final dip in holy waters.
 At some point in the past, the town where this is believed to have happened was renamed Vidyapati Nagar ("town of Vidyapati") and a Shiva temple was built there.

 In popular culture

 Pahari Sanyal played Vidyapati in the 1937 Bengali film Vidyapati, which received a lot of appreciation.
 The film starred Prithviraj Kapoor as King Shiva Singha of Mithila.
 Another film, also titled Vidyapati, was made in 1964 by Prahlad Sharma, starring Bharat Bhushan and Simi Garewal in the lead roles.

-In Dec 2018, Darbhanga Airport was renamed Kavi Kokil Vidyapati Airport.
-Darbhanga MP Gopal Jee Thakur had several times demanded to rename the Darbhanga Airport as “Kavi Kokil Baba Vidyapati Airport” in the Parliament as well as from Prime Minister of India Narendra Modi.
+In December 2018, Darbhanga Airport was renamed Kavi Kokil Vidyapati Airport.

+Banauli Vidyapati Dih

+In the Himalayan nation of Nepal, there is a historical dih named after him at Banauli village of the Mithila region.
+It is known as Banauli Vidyapati Dih.
+The location of the historical dih has been declared as a tourist destination by the Madhech Pradesh provincial government of Nepal.
+It is also considered as the location of the court of King Puraditya in the Dronwara dynasty of the Raj Banauli in Mithila.